marvinkreis/guut/prompts/long_instructions_3.md

 ## Experiment

 You must conduct experiments to test you predictions.
-Each experiment will cointain a python code snippet that imports and calls the buggy function.
+Each experiment will contain a python code snippet that imports and calls the buggy function.
 You can also use the python debugger (pdb).
 To use the debugger, simply include a pdb script in your experiment.

 Once you stated your experiment, we will take your code and execute it once against the correct version of the function, and once against the mutant.